Ilariu Dobridor: Detainment and death

-The former journalist was released in 1964 and allowed to work in menial employment, but continued to test the authorities by giving "firebrand anti-communist speeches" in various locales.
+Writer Ștefan Agopian recalls that, as a child in the early 1960s, he had a much older female acquaintance who sympathized with the Iron Guard.
+She introduced him to a secret stash of fascist books, including some by Dobridor.
+The former journalist was released in 1964 and allowed to work in menial employment, but continued to test the authorities by giving what Crețu labels as "firebrand anti-communist speeches" in various locales.
 He was found dead in January 1968 in his Bucharest garret, having been beaten up by unknown assailants; his door had been locked from the outside.

-As assessed in the early 1990s by his former colleague Baciu, he remained entirely forgotten, though some of his texts were rediscovered after the Romanian Revolution of 1989.
+As assessed in the early 1990s by his former colleague Baciu, Dobridor remained entirely forgotten, though some of his texts were rediscovered after the Romanian Revolution of 1989.
 A Gândirea anthology, curated by Emil Pintea, appeared at Editura Dacia in 1992, but without including any of Dobridor's essays (seen by scholar Nae Antonescu as a defect of that book).
-In 1999, Răzvan Codrescu reissued the 1941 volume with his own forward.
-Dobridor's earlier attacks on Mircea Eliade were republished in Mircea Handoca's 2000 anthology, "Dosarul" Eliade, inviting in discussions about his contribution as one of Eliade's first detractors.
+The following year, as controversy was spreading regarding Mircea Eliade's time in the Iron Guard, literary historian Cornel Ungureanu brought up his lambasting by Dobridor.
+As part of this reassesement, he observed that Eliade was at all times more moderate than those who had criticized him from the far-right.
+In 1999, Răzvan Codrescu reissued Dobridor's 1941 volume, adding his own foreword.
+Dobridor's attacks on Eliade were republished in Mircea Handoca's 2000 anthology, "Dosarul" Eliade, inviting in discussions about his contribution as one of Eliade's first detractors.